 - In the bowl of a stand mixer, whisk together the yeast, 1/4 cup warm water (110º), and a pinch of sugar.
 Let stand for 5 to 7 minutes until foamy.

-- Attach bowl to mixer, and using the dough hook attachment, mix on low speed adding the butter, milk, salt, and eggs.
+- Attach bowl to mixer, and using the dough hook attachment, mix on low speed adding the remaining sugar, butter, milk, salt, and eggs.
 Gradually add flour, mixing on low speed until the dough comes together.
 Increase the mixer speed to medium-high, beating the dough until it’s soft and elastic, about 5 minutes.